 2. Time is money

-May it be for the venue, the tables and linens or the hiring of your entertainment, remember to calculate your optimum time between a down payment or deposit and the final payments.
-Doing so could make the difference of making your wedding choices much more affordable, alleviate quite a bit of stress and allowed you to manage the budget much more efficiently.
+May it be for the venue, the tables, and linens, or the hiring of your entertainment, remember to calculate your optimum time between a down payment or deposit and the final payments.
+Doing so could make the difference in making your wedding choices much more affordable, alleviate quite a bit of stress, and allow you to manage the budget much more efficiently.

 3. All the small things

-Especially for DIYers, forgetting to calculate the cups, glasses and napkins can put you over your budget.
-When planning your purchasing list include all things, even if they seem ridiculous at the time, because it is always easier to cross out an item on the list then running to the store at the last minute.
+Especially for DIYers, forgetting to calculate the cups, glasses, and napkins can put you over your budget.
+When planning your purchasing list include all things, even if they seem ridiculous at the time, because it is always easier to cross out an item on the list than running to the store at the last minute.

 4. Do not perish the thought